 - Position your guarantee statement close to the CTA.
-This proximity will help the user receive a final bit of assurance, and be ready to convert.
+This proximity will help the potential customer receive a final bit of assurance, and be ready to convert.

 As you write your guarantee, you don’t necessarily need to delve into the legalities of it.
 Just say it.
 The point is that you have a guarantee, and the customer knows it.

-This money-back guarantee just underneath the CTA button is likely extremely compelling for users who are on the fence about investing in the course.
+Notarize.com’s money-back guarantee just underneath the CTA button is likely extremely compelling for potential customers who are on the fence about trying out an electronic notary public.

 Although it doesn’t necessarily give an explicit guarantee, they do provide a level of comfort that’s similar to a guarantee.
 The award and shield icon are also reminiscent of trust badges, further enhancing this assurance.

 9. A Powerful Call to Action

-The last thing to create landing pages with high conversion rates is the most important element of all: the call to action.
+To create a high converting landing page, this is the most important element of all: the call to action.